The BEST Creamy Beef and Bowtie Pasta

 FAQ About Creamy Beef and Bowtie Pasta

-Yes, you can prepare the sauce and meat ahead of time and refrigerate them.
-When ready to eat, cook the pasta fresh and combine with the warmed sauce for best texture.
+Yes, you can prepare the creamy sauce ahead of time and refrigerate it.
+When you’re ready to serve, simply cook the pasta and combine with the sauce.

-Use lean ground beef or substitute with ground turkey.
-You can also reduce the amount of cheese and add vegetables like spinach or bell peppers to boost nutrition.
+Use lean ground beef or ground turkey, replace heavy cream with half-and-half, and add vegetables like spinach or bell peppers to boost nutrition.

 Print